KedarKandel/journey-bike-app/README.md

 2. Install all the required dependencies for the backend: npm install

-3. Create a PostgreSQL database and configure the database connection in the .env file.(refer to my application letter)
+3. Create a PostgreSQL database and configure the database connection in the .env file.

   - create a database called helsinkibikes or anything and mention this name in the .env file DATABASE = helsinkibikes and other env variables.